-The primary objective of our senior management's compensation program is to attract, motivate, reward and retain the managerial talent needed to achieve our business objectives.
-In doing so, we benchmark our management's compensation, both in terms of their base cash compensation, cash bonus and equity incentive award, against that of the management of similarly situated companies in the United States and Europe including companies with a similar financial profile and those in the same sector (technology).
-In addition, compensation arrangements for our senior management have been designed to align a portion of their compensation with the achievement of our business objectives and strategy.
-Bonus payments for our senior management are determined with respect to a given year based on quantitative and qualitative goals set for our company, as well as on an individual basis.
-The supervisory board assesses the achievement of these goals on an individual basis.
-For the purpose of determining the bonus amounts, we measured the performance of senior management with reference to alignment with the Company's goals, the business impact of senior management on those goals, the team building capabilities of senior management and a peer evaluation of senior management performance.
-Taking these factors into consideration, once the results of the year are known, bonus payments and any equity award compensation are determined at the discretion of our board and, with respect to senior management reporting to the CEO, considering recommendations made by the CEO.
+The primary objective of our senior management's compensation program is to attract, motivate, reward and retain the managerial talent needed to achieve our business objectives and drive sustainable business performance.
+We have mandated an external compensation specialist to benchmark our management's compensation, both in terms of their base cash compensation, cash bonus and equity incentive award, against that of the management of similarly situated companies in the United States and Europe including companies with a similar financial profile or those in the same sector (e.g., technology and online travel).
+While we have targeted total compensation amounts for senior management comparable to those of similarly situated companies, in 2020 and 2021, we have compensated our senior management with performance-based equity grants, based on performance targets (e.g. stock price improvement).
+We have opted to focus on this type of compensation to incentivize our management's value contribution to our business and to promote long-term value creation.
+Base salaries for our senior management were therefore a relatively smaller component of total compensation and were lower than base salaries of senior management at many of our peers.
+Bonus payments for our senior management are determined with respect to a given year based on primarily qualitative goals.
+For the purpose of determining the bonus amounts and compensation more generally, our supervisory board and compensation committee conduct an individualized analysis of each member of senior management and measure the performance of senior management with reference to alignment with our goals, the business impact of senior management on those goal and the team building capabilities of senior management.
+The base salary, any bonus payments and any equity award compensation are proposed by the CEO to our compensation committee.
+The proposal is then discussed (and amended, if needed) by the committee.
+The amount of compensation of the management board and those executives reporting to the CEO is then determined at the discretion of our supervisory board.